Vashar20/vshariati.com/content/authors/admin/_index.md

 ---

 ## About
 Dr. Vahid Shariati is a bioinformatician with extensive expertise in genomics research across human, plants, and microorganisms.
-Over 12+ years at Iran’s National Institute of Genetic Engineering and Biotechnology (NIGEB), he has led population genome diversity studies, bacterial pan-genome analyses, and plant genomic projects.Recently, his focus pivots to human cancer research, employing AI, meta-nalysis, and multi-omics integration to identify biomarkers, dissect co-expression networks, and develop predictive models.
+Over 12+ years at Iran’s National Institute of Genetic Engineering and Biotechnology (NIGEB), he has led population genome diversity studies, bacterial pan-genome analyses, and plant genomic projects.
+Recently, his focus pivots to human cancer research, employing AI, meta-nalysis, and multi-omics integration to identify biomarkers, dissect co-expression networks, and develop predictive models.
 Moreover, his experience as a full-stack developer enables him to design scalable pipelines, databases, and tools for NGS and genomics data.